RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 > **stage 2** ResetHacker is celebrating it's 4th anniversary by establishing chapters across all states & country, with the aim of promoting cybersecurity as a career and enabling 10,000 hackers by the end of 2023.
 We're available in Countries and States.

-> **stage 2** Hosting introduction meetup for RESETHACKER Gujarat.

-> **stage 2** RESETHACKER Partnered with **HelloFriend** media cunsultancy Company and announcement.
+> **stage 2** we will be hosting an introduction meetup for the RESETHACKER Gujarat chapter.
+Additionally, we have partnered with HelloFriend media consultancy company and have an exciting announcement to share.

 - 25th January 2023
-  > **stage 2** Updating github, clebrating RESETHACKER 4th year anniversery by relaunching RESETHACKER online and organizing online meetup.

-  > **stage 2** Final meeting with HelloFreind Teams and founder.
+  > **stage 2** we have updated our GitHub, celebrating our anniversary by relaunching our online presence, and organizing an online meetup.
+We will also have a final meeting with the HelloFreind teams and founder.

-  > **stage 2** Rechecking the anniversary operation and team of Chapters leaders.

 - 24th January 2023
-  > **stage 2** Launching chapters for RESTHACKER Community and expanding outside the india.
+  > **stage 2** We will be launching international chapters for the RESTHACKER community and expanding outside of India.

-  > **stage 2** Delay with work and not able on focus on all the team beacuse of partner got admited in hospital.
-(From Dec 18th to 24th of January 2023)
+  > **stage 2** Due to a delay in work caused by a partner's hospitalization, we have not been able to focus on all of our teams, but we are now back on track.

-  > **stage 2** Discussion to Launch a podcast in colebration for cybersecurity.

-  > **stage 2** Hosting chapter meetup and team mangement and operations.
+  > **stage 2** We are also discussing the launch of a podcast to celebrate cybersecurity and hosting chapter meetups for team management and operations.

-  > **stage 2** Identified the problem working on exicution of pitchdeck to genrate PoC and discussing with the leaders in cybersecurity for partnership and looking for  potential co-founder in Tech.

-  > **stage 2** Launching startup group and cennecting enterprenues.
+  > **stage 2** We have identified a problem and are working on the execution of a pitch deck to generate a Proof of Concept, discussing partnerships with leaders in cybersecurity, and looking for potential co-founders in the tech field.
+We are also launching a startup group and connecting with entrepreneurs.

   > **stage 2** Again Delay xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
 (Till from 28th, 29th jan & 12thfeb to 19th feb)

 - 30th December 2022
-  > **stage 2** Working on Refining the business model and discussing with founders and unserstanding how they rasise the money.
+  > **stage 2** The ResetHacker community is currently working on refining our business model and discussing with founders to understand how they raise money.

-  > **stage 2** Working on pitchdeck and discussing with the mentors to look for the partners and co-founders.
+  > **stage 2** We are also working on our pitch deck, discussing with mentors to look for partners and co-founders.

-  > **stage 2** Working on launching chapter so we can host offline launch party with MVP in bangalore.

   > **stage 2** Hosting chapter meetup and team mangement and operation.